Submissions

 3. Introduction

 The first page should include the complete title of the manuscript, full names of all authors, their affiliations, and addresses.
-The name and e-mail address of the corresponding author are also mandatory.
+The name, ORCID, and e-mail address of the corresponding author are also mandatory.

-You should use Times New Roman font with a bold size of 12, capitalize the first character in each word, and center the title.
-Include the full names of the authors along with their affiliations in your text.
+Use Times New Roman font in a bold size of 12, capitalize the first character of each word, and center the title.
+Please include the full names of the authors along with their affiliations in your text.

 Present the objectives, methods, findings, and conclusions concisely in the abstract, which should not exceed 200 words.
 The abstract page should contain a list of 4 to 6 keywords that are suitable for indexing.
 Avoid using vague or overgeneralized terms.
 The abstract must be written in font size 11 and italicized.